Jennifer Lopez Seemingly Confirms She Dated Drake As A Publicity Stunt

 “Let me clear this up,” Lopez hit back after being asked about the rapper on the talk show.
 “I am not with Drake.”

-Though JLo didn’t give further details on their relationship, Jennifer then appeared to hint that their romance may have been a publicity stunt by coyly adding, “Maybe that’s all I need to say.”
+Although JLo didn’t give further details on their relationship, Jennifer appeared to hint that their romance may have been a publicity stunt by coyly adding, “Maybe that’s all I need to say.”

-Lopez’s recent dating confession marks the first time Jennifer has officially confirmed that she and Drake are not dating after JLo dodged the dating question when asked about possibly dating the “Hotline Bling” rapper in a number of interviews over the past few months.
+Lopez’s recent dating confession marks the first time Jennifer has officially confirmed that she and Drake are not dating.
+JLo previously dodged the dating question when asked about possibly dating the “Hotline Bling” rapper in a number of interviews over the past few months.

-When asked about dating Drake by Entertainment Tonight in January, Lopez appeared to hint for the first time that she and the rapper may not actually have been an official couple after all as Jennifer told the outlet that they had been spotted hanging out together because they working on a duet.
+When asked about dating Drake by Entertainment Tonight in January, Lopez appeared to hint for the first time that she and the rapper may not actually have been an official couple after all.
+Jennifer told the outlet that they had been spotted hanging out together because they working on a duet.

 “He just asked me to do a song with him and that’s what we’ve been doing,” Lopez said at the time, sparking the publicity stunt accusations by not officially confirming that she and Drake were dating.
-“We’ll see if it’s on his next album,” Jennifer added.

-Jennifer Lopez and Drake’s publicity stunt accusations first swirled at the beginning of the year after Page Six blasted Lopez and Drake’s apparent romance as being “fake” while claiming that he and JLo being spotted together was all to promote their duet, the title of which has not yet been announced.
+Jennifer Lopez and Drake’s publicity stunt accusations first swirled at the beginning of the year after Page Six blasted Lopez and Drake’s apparent romance as being “fake”.
+The outlet also claimed that he and JLo being spotted together was all to promote their duet, the title of which has not yet been announced.

-“It is believed they are using their chemistry to sell their new record,” a source alleged to Page Six of Lopez and the “Take Care” rapper in January, claiming that JLo and Drake purposefully leaked footage from what’s thought to be the music video from their duet, which showed them hugging and embracing while being crowned King and Queen of a make believe prom, to create buzz for the song which Jennifer confirmed could be on his new album.
+“It is believed they are using their chemistry to sell their new record,” a source alleged to Page Six of Lopez and the “Take Care” rapper in January, claiming that JLo and Drake purposefully leaked footage from what’s thought to be the music video of their duet.

+The clip showed them hugging and embracing while being crowned King and Queen of a make-believe prom,to create buzz for the song, which Jennifer confirmed could be on his new album.

 “Several of the videos conveniently come with a soundtrack featuring vocals from both artists from their new song,” noted the source of the leaked footage of Lopez, claiming that Jennifer and Drake’s romance was “fake” and “just a publicity stunt to publicize their record together.”